dredge-bio/dredge/documentation/instructions.md

 -->
 ## Instructions

 To add a new project based on your own dataset, first download a local copy of DrEdGE so that you can work will files on your own machine.
-This zip file contains all of the static files and R scripts needed to generate and serve files based on transcript measurements: [%%ZIP-FILENAME](%%ZIP_FILENAME)
+This zip file contains all of the static files and R scripts needed to generate and serve files based on your data: [%%ZIP-FILENAME](%%ZIP_FILENAME)

 ### Setting up DrEdGE

 You will need to serve this page via a local Web server on your own machine.
 If you have Python installed, this can be done by changing to the directory containing the file `index.html` and running `python3 -m http.server` (Python 3) or `python -m SimpleHTTPServer` (Python 2).
 These commands will serve DrEdGE on your own machine on port 8000.
 Add a number at the end of the command to change the default port number.
-Once you have your local application up and running, visit this page there.
-If you used the default port, this should be located at <http://localhost:8000/?page=configure> or <http://127.0.0.1:8000/?page=configure>.
+Once you have your local application up and running, visit the local version of this page.
+If you used the default port, this will be located at <http://localhost:8000/?page=configure> or <http://127.0.0.1:8000/?page=configure>.

 Next, make a folder somewhere within your local dredge installation where you will keep project data.
 For this example, we'll assume it's called `data`, and that it is located in the folder `projectRoot`.
-Because we will put all of our project files in this directory, The **Configuration file directory** field to the left has been already filled out with the value `./data/`.
-You may change this value if you choose to put your configuration file in a different place.

-DrEdGE itself does not calculate any statistics itself.
-Rather, it expects statistical calculations to be pre-calculated ahead of time in tab-separated files.
-The following give instructions for generating these files with R scripts maintained by the DrEdGE authors that use the [edgeR](https://doi.org/doi:10.18129/B9.bioc.edgeR) package.
+DrEdGE does not calculate any statistics itself.
+Rather, it expects statistical tables, calculated ahead of time, in tab-separated files.
+The following instructions will guide you through generating these files with R scripts maintained by the DrEdGE authors.
+The method uses the [edgeR](https://doi.org/doi:10.18129/B9.bioc.edgeR) package.
 If you want to use your own methods for generating statistics, read the documentation for each field on the left.

-To use our R scripts, you will need to have ready two different files: a **project design file**, which describes characteristics about the treatments and replicates in the dataset, and a gene expression matrix, which gives measurements of transcript abundance by each replicate.
+To use our R scripts, you will need two files: a **project design file**, which describes characteristics about the treatments and replicates in the dataset, and a **transcript abundance matrix**, which gives normalized measurements of abundance for each transcript in each replicate.

-The **project design file** is a tab-separated table with a header row and multiple rows representing each of the replicates in the dataset.
+The **project design file** is a tab-separated table with a header row, and one row for each replicate in the dataset.
 The following columns must be present, and they must be labeled exactly as given below:

-* **replicate.id**: A unique identifier for a replicate
+* **replicate.id**: A unique identifier for the replicate

 * **treatment.id**: An identifier for the treatment that this replicate belongs to.
 (This will be used to combine different replicates in the same treatment)

 * **treatment.name**: The label that will be used to render a human-readable name for the given treatment.

-The **gene expression matrix** should be a tab-separated table with rows representing the abundance of a transcript in each replicate in the dataset.
-The header row should contain columns for every replicate in the dataset, and the first column should be a list of every transcript in the dataset.
+The **gene expression matrix** should be a tab-separated table of normalized transcript abundance values, with each row representing a unique transcript, and each column representing a replicate.
+The header row should contain replicate ID that match those in the **project design file**.
+The first column should be a list of every transcript in the dataset.
 The top-leftmost cell of the table should be empty.
 This will look like:

 ```
       r1      r2      r3        r4